ilmanzo/suse_presentations/hackweek22.md

 ## Project scope and purpose

 - **Practice** with Nim advanced features like macros and metaprogramming
-- Play with container technology
+- Play with **container** technology
 - Develop a POC that can be expanded for future cases
-- Use Test Driven Development methodology to design and develop code
+- Use **Test Driven Development** methodology to design and develop code
 - Have fun and try out something different
+- **Publish** on official nimble package directory: https://nimble.directory/pkg/containertools

 ---
 ## the Nim programming language